Frequently Asked Questions

 In making every effort to distribute our financial aid funds as equitably as possible, Wheaton reconsiders the needs of the whole student body annually and distributes the available aid on that basis.
 For this reason, please keep in mind that you must reapply each year in order to continue receiving financial aid.
 If your financial situation changes from year to year, you may also see your financial aid increase or decrease based on those changes.
 Your aid eligibility will be evaluated each year, based on the information that you provide on the current year FAFSA and financial aid application.
-Students are eligible to apply for financial aid for at least eight full-time semesters.
-If students require more financial aid for more than eight semesters to complete degree requirements, they may apply for fifth year eligibility through the Registrar's Office.

 Will my financial aid change if my circumstances change?

 If your family experiences an unforeseen change in financial circumstances, or if you feel you have special circumstances that should be taken into account, please notify our office.
 We will review your situation for additional consideration.

 What if I don't qualify for need-based aid?

 Students who do not receive need-based financial aid awards are still eligible to apply for certain other loans, payment plans, and parent loans.
 These are all made available to help families fit tuition payments into their budgets more easily.
 Call or e-mail the Student Financial Services Office for more information on federal unsubsidized Stafford loans and federal parent PLUS loans.